verida/VIPs/VIPs/vip-2.md

 2. The DID Document is a valid DID Document using the `did-document` npm package
 3. The DID Document has valid properties (ie: valid `proof`, `versionId` etc.)

-Endpionts ___MUST___ store all known versions of a DID Document.
+Endpoints ___MUST___ store all known versions of a DID Document.

+### Proof creation

+The `proof` in the DID Document is generated as follows:

+1. Convert to the JSON object into a string (`JSON.stringify()`)
+2. The resulting JSON is converted to a UTF8 byte string
+3. The byte string is hashed using `keccak256` (`ethers.utils.keccak256()`)
+4. The hash is then signed with the controller private key using `secp256k1` (`ethers.utils.SigningKey.signDigest()`)

+This `proof` signature is then added to the JSON object.

+This is implemented as [helper method `signProof()` in the Verida DID-Document library](https://github.com/verida/verida-js/blob/9107fa823145ddf746716dbc06c5e219f8b10aa2/packages/did-document/src/did-document.ts#L328)

+### Proof verification

+The `proof` in the DID Documet is verified as follows:

+1. Remove the `proof` property from the JSON object
+2. Convert to the JSON object into a string (`JSON.stringify()`)
+3. The resulting JSON is converted to a UTF8 byte string
+4. The byte string is hashed using `keccak256` (`ethers.utils.keccak256()`)
+5. The signing address is then recovered with `ethers.utils.recoverAddress()` using the `proof` string as the signature
+6. The signing address must match the DID controller

+This is implemented as [helper method `verifyProof()` in the Verida DID-Document library](https://github.com/verida/verida-js/blob/9107fa823145ddf746716dbc06c5e219f8b10aa2/packages/did-document/src/did-document.ts#L344)

 ### Deletion

 It ___MUST___ be possible for a DID Controller to delete their DID Document from an endpoint.

-It is up to each endpoint to determine how a DID cCntroller can delete a DID Document.
+It is up to each endpoint to determine how a DID controller can delete a DID Document.

 ## DID Registration